Enumerative Coding for Line Polar Grassmannians with applications to codes: Prefix enumeration

 \subsubsection{Complexity}

-The computational complexity of the algorithm to compute $n_{\fs}(S,n)$ for a given $S$ in RREF and $n\in\NN$ is $O(n)$.
-This can be immediately seen by analyzing the steps of the algorithm described in the previous sections.
-For the convenience of the reader we summarize the various cases, depending on the structure of $S$, together with their complexity, in Table~\ref{tabS}.
+Given a $(2\times t)$-matrix $S_t$ in RREF and $n\in\NN$, the computational complexity of the algorithm to determine $n_{\fs}(S_t,n)$ is $O(n)$.
+This can be immediately seen by analyzing the steps presented in the previous sections.
+For the convenience of the reader we summarize the various cases, depending on the structure of $S_t$, together with their complexity, in Table~\ref{tabS}.
+This proves Theorem~\ref{t15} for symplectic line Grassmannians.